jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 # Download repository and tag it 'myrepository:mytag'
 kit import myorg/myrepo --tag myrepository:mytag

+# Download repository and pack it using an existing Kitfile
+kit import myorg/myrepo --file ./path/to/Kitfile
 ```

 ### Options

 ```
-      --token string   Token to use for authenticating with repository -t, --tag string     Tag for the ModelKit (default is '[repository]:latest') -h, --help           help for import
+      --token string      Token to use for authenticating with repository -t, --tag string        Tag for the ModelKit (default is '[repository]:latest') -f, --file string       Path to Kitfile to use for packing (use '-' to read from standard input) --tool string       Tool to use for downloading files: options are 'git' and 'hf' (default: detect based on repository) --concurrency int   Maximum number of simultaneous downloads (for huggingface) (default 5) -h, --help              help for import
 ```

 ### Options inherited from parent commands